techascent/tech.datatype/docs/cheatsheet.md

                   :base-storage :persistent-vector)
 [[0 1 2] [3 4 5] [6 7 8]]

-user> (println (tens/matrix-multiply test-tens test-tens)) 19-04-22 20:46:12 chrisn-lt-2 INFO [tech.jna.timbre-log:8] - Library blas found at [:system "blas"]
+;; matrix multiply uses blas via jna.
+Anything dense will go the blas path ;; as the cost to force or complete somthing is roughly O(N) while the cost ;; of the matrix multiple is O(N*M) or roughly O(N^2).
+So we can afford ;; to copy the data in order to make the matmul efficient. user> (println (tens/matrix-multiply test-tens test-tens)) 19-04-22 20:46:12 chrisn-lt-2 INFO [tech.jna.timbre-log:8] - Library blas found at [:system "blas"]
 #tech.v2.tensor<float64>[3 3]